Meredith Grey: Storylines and characteristics

 Meredith experiences another immense trauma after the hospital is put under a lockdown from an active mass-shooter seeking revenge against Derek.
 Meredith offers her own life in exchange for his and miscarries her baby during the crisis.
 She goes through this traumatic experience with Cristina, who operates on Derek while threatened at gunpoint.
-Meredith hides her loss and the trauma psychiatrist refuses to clear neither Cristina nor Meredith for their return to surgery.
+Meredith hides her loss.
+The trauma psychiatrist refuses to clear both Cristina and Meredith for their return to surgery.
 Meredith is able to work through her issues and become cleared, but Cristina remains deeply traumatized.
 Meredith covers for and supports her friend through her dark time but is ultimately unable to fully help her return to surgery.

 Meredith decides to actively try to become pregnant but learns that she has a "hostile uterus", which leads her to consider her other possible genetic flaws.
 Derek, who is constantly worried about the possibility that she will develop Alzheimer's, initiates a clinical trial hoping to cure the disease.
 Meredith opts to work on the trial and appears to be leaning towards a neuro specialty.

 When Webber's wife, Adele, is diagnosed with Alzheimer's, she receives a spot on the trial.
 Meredith tampers with the drugs so that Adele does not receive the placebo.
 She and Derek decide to adopt Zola, an orphaned baby from Malawi, and make their marriage legal.
 When the truth about the tampering comes out, however, a furious Derek tells her he cannot raise a child with her because of her moral ambiguity.
 Meredith is fired and tries to conceal both this and her marital separation from the adoption counselor in order to keep Zola.
 Although Dr. Webber steps down as chief of surgery and takes the blame for the trial tampering to protect Meredith, Zola is taken away.
 She and Derek reconcile.
 Meredith chooses a general surgery specialty over neuro, and they successfully fight to get Zola back.